samjazaaa/AoC/README.md

-# Advent of Code 2022
+# Advent of Code

-- My solutions for the advent of code 2022 challenges
+My solutions for the [Advent of Code](https://adventofcode.com/) challenges
-- Python with tests for the provided examples